kasper-piskorski/docs/pages/documentation/7-examples/modern.md

 comment_issue_id: 26
 ---

-If you have not yet set up the MindmapsDB environment, please see the [Setup guide](../get-started/setup-guide.html).
-For a comprehensive guide to all Graql keywords, please see the [Graql documentation](https://mindmaps.io/pages/documentation/graql/overview.html).
+If you have not yet set up the Grakn environment, please see the [Setup guide](../get-started/setup-guide.html).
+For a comprehensive guide to all Graql keywords, please see the [Graql documentation](https://grakn.ai/pages/documentation/graql/overview.html).

 ## Introduction
 We have a few examples on how to work with Graql using different datasets.
 For example, see our [blog posts](https://medium.com/p/e1125e02dc85) and the [Quickstart Tutorial](../the-basics/quickstart-tutorial.html) that introduces how to make Graql queries.